 The dual DDR memory controller complexes can be synchronous with or asynchronous to the platform, depending on configuration.
-Both chip's DDR controllers operate at the same frequency configuration.
+Both of the chip's DDR controllers operate at the same frequency configuration.

-Table 3-7 describes the clock ratio between the DDR memory controller PLLs and the externally supplied SYSCLK input (asynchronous mode) or from the platform clock (synchronous mode)
+Table 3-5 on page 120 describes the clock ratio between the DDR memory controller PLLs and the externally supplied SYSCLK input (asynchronous mode) or from the platform clock (synchronous mode).

-In asynchronous DDR mode, the DDR data rate to SYSCLK ratios supported are listed in Table 3-7.
-In synchronous mode, the DDR data rate to platform clock ratios supported are listed in Table 3-8.
-This ratio is determined by the binary value of the RCW Configuration field MEM\PLL\RAT (bits 10-14)
+In asynchronous DDR mode, the DDR data rate to SYSCLK ratios supported are listed in Table 3-5.
+In synchronous mode, the DDR data rate to platform clock ratios supported are listed in Table 3-6 on page 120.
+This ratio is determined by the binary value of the RCW Configuration field MEM\PLL\RAT (bits 10-14).

-The RCW Configuration field MEM\PLL\CFG (bits 8-9) must be set to MEM\PLL\CFG = 0b01 if the applied DDR PLL reference clock frequency is greater than the cutoff frequency listed in Table 3-7 and Table 3-8 for asynchronous and synchronous DDR clock ratios respectively, else set MEM\PLL\CFG = 0b00.
+The RCW Configuration field MEM\PLL\CFG (bits 8-9) must be set to MEM\PLL\CFG = 0b01 if the applied DDR PLL reference clock frequency is greater than the cutoff frequency listed in Table 3-5 on page 120 and Table 3-6 for asynchronous and synchronous DDR clock ratios respectively, else set MEM\PLL\CFG = 0b00.

-Note: The RCW Configuration field DDR\SYNC (bit 184) must be set to 0b0 for asynchronous mode and 0b1 for synchronous mode.
+The RCW Configuration field DDR\SYNC (bit 184) must be set to 0b0 for asynchronous mode and 0b1 for synchronous mode.